nickcafferry/Advanced-Design-Project-Green-Styrene-Manufacturing-Plant-Proposal/README.md

 ----------------------
 ## Team

 This project is part of Advanced Design Project and is developed by an international student team.
-The maintenance service is assisted by [Wei MEI](https://github.com/nickcafferry/).
+The maintenance service is done by [Wei MEI](https://github.com/nickcafferry/).

 This project team members are listed in alphabetical order, with affiliation, and main areas of contribution: